 - 6 oz green beans

-- 1/2 tbsp butter
+- ½ tablespoon butter

-- 1/4 onion
+- ¼ onion

 - 3/3 oz speck or bacon (or prosciutto)

-Cook the green beans as you would normally - I'd suggest either steam them for a few minutes, boil or cook in the microwave with a little water.
+- Cook the green beans as you would normally - I'd suggest either steam them for a few minutes, boil or cook in the microwave with a little water.
 Whichever way, it will only take a couple minutes and you want them tender but only just so they don't become mushy and keep their nice green color.
 Drain and set aside.

-While the beans are cooking, melt the butter in a small-medium skillet.
+- While the beans are cooking, melt the butter in a small-medium skillet.
 Finely dice the onion and add it to the pan.
 Cook for a minute while you finely slice and dice the speck or bacon.
 Add the speck/bacon to the pan and cook for a couple minutes until it is starting to crisp.
 Add the cooked beans, cook a minute, stirring regularly, then serve.